-Asset allocation

-describes the share of investments in specific assets.
+Asset allocation describes the share of investments in specific investments in specific assets.

 Taxonomy-aligned activities are expressed as a share of:

 - turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.